Liverpool University Air Squadron: Flight Training

-Students follow a modified form of the Elementary Flying Syllabus covering the basics of flight up to solo navigation exercises.
+Students follow the Elementary Flying Syllabus covering the basics of flight including first solo, navigation, aerobatics, low flying and formation flying.
 Some individuals apply for a PPL from their flying experience on the UAS.

-The flying aspect of the LUAS is overseen by the Commanding Officer (OC LUAS) and the Chief Flying Instructor (CFI), both of which are RAF Qualified Flying Instructors (QFI).
+The flying aspect of the LUAS is overseen by the Commanding Officer (OC LUAS) and the Chief Flying Instructor (CFI) as well as two Qualified Flying Instructors (QFI), all of which are RAF Qualified Flying Instructors (QFI).

 All flying is based at RAF Woodvale where the Grob Tutor is used as the instructional aircraft.

 Adventurous Training

 LUAS participates in many forms of adventurous training, including climbing, canoeing, kayaking, mountaineering, sailing, ski touring and mountain biking.
 The squadron's Ground Training Instructor (GTI), an NCO, facilitates most of the above activities.

 LUAS relies heavily on student instructors for adventurous training.
 Qualifications can be gained by attending a Joint Services Adventure Training (JSAT) course.
 Students attending will be taught the necessary techniques for successful and safe instruction in their chosen discipline, and can then lead others on AT.